-Active debt management and sound liquidity ease the burden of Saxony-Anhalt's debt-service requirements.
+Active debt management and sound liquidity ease the burden of Saxony-Anhalt's debt-service requirements and funding needs.

 Foreign-currency risks are fully hedged, while the Land's outstanding debt has an average maturity of around nine years.
 More than 90% of debt has a fixed interest rate, with limited interest rate risk, but there is some exposure to derivatives.
 The Land actively uses forward interest hedges and thereby has locked in very low interest rates for a significant portion of its maturities.

-The share of short-term debt has been declining over the recent years, from about 20% of direct debt five years ago to less than 10% of direct debt in 2021 and following years.
-We observe lower volume of maturing debt, thanks to its tendency towards longer maturities when refinancing maturing debt in recent years.
-We also note a lower utilisation of Saxony-Anhalt's commercial paper (CP) programme, which is a unique feature among German Länder.
+Saxony-Anhalt's share of short-term debt has been declining over the recent years, from about 20% of direct debt five years ago to less than 10% of direct debt in 2022 and 2023.
+Saxony-Anhalt has a lower volume of maturing debt, because of its tendency towards longer maturities when refinancing maturing debt in recent years.
+The utilisation of Saxony-Anhalt's commercial paper (CP) programme, which is a unique feature among German Länder, is low.
 The Land uses its CP programme to maintain access to various investor groups and invests its excess liquidity at highly rated counterparties, maturing within a year.